|Rewards Rating:||3.7 / 5|

 At first glance, the Southwest Rapid Rewards® Plus Credit Card’s $69 annual fee and meager rewards scheme doesn’t really elevate this airline loyalty card above others in its crowded category.
 But a top-tier sign-up bonus and the opportunity to snag Southwest’s treasured Companion Pass mean the card warrants a second look, especially when you consider Southwest Airline’s reputation for customer-friendly policies like no-cost rebooking, open seating and free checked baggage.

-The Southwest Rapid Rewards Plus card offers a large sign-up bonus of 40,000 points for new cardholders who spend $1,000 within the first three months, which is on the high side for an airline rewards card.
+The Southwest Rapid Rewards Plus card offers a solid sign-up bonus: You’ll earn 40,000 points for signing up for the card and spending $1,000 in the first three months.
+That said, this is about half the size of the card’s previous offer offer of up to 75,000 points.
+The current 40,000-point bonus is worth around $640 in Southwest airfare.
 You can stretch those sign-up points further by opting for domestic flights along some of Southwest’s highly trafficked routes, some of which can be booked for as little as 3,500 points.

 Southwest Plus cardholders receive 3,000 bonus points each year on their account anniversary.
 Valued at $48, the annual bonus doesn’t quite outweigh the card’s $69 annual fee, but it does come pretty close.